 GRPM Museum Floor by Floor Overview

 The first floor features the Streets of Old Grand Rapids exhibit, a favorite for many visitors.
 This is a particularly fun way to step back in time.
 In fact, you’ll often find volunteers dressed in period clothing interpreting the streets of Old GR.
-While there is no set schedule for volunteers, visitors can expect to interact with museum volunteers most every day at various times in the streets of Old GR.
+While there is no set schedule for volunteers, visitors can expect to interact with museum volunteers most every day at various times.

 The second floor of the museum features my personal favorite area, the Roger B. Chaffee Planetarium.
 Be sure to catch a show here sometime, it is a lot of fun.
 The Little Star That Could is a great show if you want to take younger kids.